Don't use them! (Just a suggestion, but a good one.)

 Do you see the difference between [Client First-Name] and [Client First–Name] (It's a tough one.
 The first variable uses an 'en' dash and the second an 'em' dash).

 Our suggestion: Don't use dashes or apostrophes or quotation marks, and similar characters, in your variables.
-You (and your staff) likely will be just as happy using [Client First Name] in lieu of [Client's First Name].
-The same message is communicated, with one few character to type and to remember.
+You (and your staff) likely will be just as happy using [Client First Name] in lieu of [Client's First-Name].
+The same message is communicated, with fewer characters to type and to remember.